-Generally, the density of states of matter is continuous.
-In isolated systems however, such as atoms or molecules in the gas phase, the density distribution is discrete Quantum Confinement Effect and DOS for Nanomaterials When the length of a particle is reduced to the same order as the wave packet, i.e., to a few nanometers, quantum confinement effect occurs, and the materials properties are modified.
-Depending on the dimension of the confinement, three kinds of confined structures are defined: quantum well, quantum wire and quantum dot

-The reduction in dimensionality caused by confinement of electrons from bulk (3D) to a thin crystal layer (2D) leads to a sharp change in their behavior and transformation of DOS.
-A further decrease in the dimension of the electron environment to a one-dimensional quantum wire (1D) and eventually to a zero-dimensional quantum dot (0D) leads to formation of an atom-like system.
-Page 42 The energy distribution of electrons in a quantum dot is similar to the energy level of atoms - there is no band structure, but the density of single levels is greater.
-QD as Artificial Atoms
+One electron volt is defined as the energy gained by an electron when it is accelerated through a potential difference of 1 volt. $1eV = 1.6 \times 10^{-19}$ Joules Quantum Confinement in Nanomaterials When the length of a particle is reduced to the same order as the wave packet, i.e., to a few nanometers, the quantum confinement effect occurs, and the material properties are altered.
+This confinement leads to discrete energy levels, rather than continuous bands, resulting in quantization of energy states.
+Depending on the dimension of the confinement, three kinds of confined structures are defined: quantum well, quantum wire, and quantum dot The density of states (DOS) is the number of different states at a certain energy level that electrons can occupy, that is, the number of electron states per unit volume per unit energy.
+The dimensionality reduction caused by the confinement of electrons from bulk (3D) to a thin crystal layer (2D) leads to a sharp change in their behavior and transformation of DOS.
+A further decrease in the dimension of the electron environment to a one-dimensional quantum wire (1D) and eventually to a zero-dimensional quantum dot (0D) leads to the formation of an atom-like system.
+Page 45 The energy distribution of electrons in a quantum dot is similar to the energy level of atoms - there is no band structure, but the density of single levels is greater.